Enable and disable digital wallets

 Once you have embedded the Simple Donation Widget on your site, there are three steps to ensure Apple Pay is available for your donors.
 You only need to do this once for your website and it will apply to all Give Lively widgets hosted on your site.
 Keep in mind that Apple Pay will only appear on Apple devices that have it enabled using Safari.

-- To begin, your application must be served over HTTPS.
+- Ensure your website is being served over HTTPS.

-- Please download this domain association file and host it on your site at: /.well-known/apple-developer-merchantid-domain-association
+- Download this domain association file and host it on your site at: /.well-known/apple-developer-merchantid-domain-association

-For example, if you're registering https://example.com, make that file available at https://example.com/.well-known/apple-developer-merchantid-domain-association.
+For example, if your website's domain is https://example.com, make that file available at https://example.com/.well-known/apple-developer-merchantid-domain-association.
 You'll know it's correctly hosted if you see the file when you go to that URL on your domain.

 - Email firstname.lastname@example.org with the name of your nonprofit in the subject line, include the URL where your widget is hosted in the body of the email, and we will register your domain as approved on our end.